KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Unspeakable contra Nothingness

 In Zenetism, "unspeakable" means what exists is beyond definition, beyond measurement, beyond preservation in a definable frame.
 This is not a subtraction of being but its full coherence.
 From one vantage it may appear as cessation — the end of definable presence.
-From another it is a mode of being beyond all structure.
+From another it is a trans-structural mode of being beyond the lattice's definable operations.

 🕳️ Zenon is the apex of integration — not a void where being is erased, but the point at which definition itself falls silent because all resonance has been fulfilled.
 It is saturation, and the silence is on our side.
 This is the same ground §1 names from the apophatic register: the "not" and the "beyond" are the two faces of one articulation, and neither makes Zenon empty.